MFR6340/theenglishextension.org/young-world-4/unit-4: The Call of the Alps.md

 (Lexile 680L ) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 Josef Matt, the only man to ever try to conquer this last summit of the Alps, met his end in the pursuit.
-Set in 1865...his son, Rudi, now dares to complete the same task in memory of his father.
+This adventure story, set in 1865, describes the challenges of Rudi Matt, who attempts to conquer the summit of the Alps, the same one his father died trying to conqu.  , now dares to complete the same task in memory of his father.
 Setting off with
 his father's red shirt, Rudi must courageously pass through the same chasm that took his father's life and  finish the challenging climb in order to plant the shirt at the peak.
 The movie, "Third Man on the Mountain," is a wonderful adaptation of the book.

 <a href="https://www.bookdepository.com/Banner-Sky-Ramsey-Ullman/9780064470483?ref=grid-view&qid=1674491497317&sr=1-1" rel="nofollow"> Buy on BookDepository</a>